 The Ambient Monitoring Program of the Air Protection Branch of the Environmental Protection Division has been monitoring

-the air quality for EPA-defined ‘criteria pollutants’ in the State of Georgia for more than thirty years.
+the air quality for EPA-defined ‘criteria pollutants’ in the State of Georgia for more than 40 years.
 The list of compounds

 monitored has grown over the thirty years to more than 200 pollutants using several types of samplers at sites statewide.